Ascend/samples/cplusplus/level2_simple_inference/0_data_process/batchcrop/README.md

 ## Environment Requirements<a name="section3833348101215"></a>

--   OS and architecture: CentOS 7.6 x86\_64, CentOS AArch64, or Ubuntu 18.04 x86\_64
+-   OS and architecture: CentOS x86\_64, CentOS AArch64, Ubuntu 18.04 x86\_64, Ubuntu 18.04 aarch64,  EulerOS x86, EulerOS AArch64
--   Compiler:
-    -   Ascend 310 EP/Ascend 710: g++ or aarch64-linux-gnu-g++
+-   Compiler: g++ or aarch64-linux-gnu-g++
-    -   Atlas 200 DK: aarch64-linux-gnu-g++

--   SoC: Ascend 310 AI Processor or Ascend 710 AI Processor
+-   SoC: Ascend 310 AI Processor, Ascend 710 AI Processor, Ascend 910 AI Processor
+-   Python version and dependency library: Python 3.7.5
 -   Ascend AI Software Stack deployed

 ## Environment Variables<a name="section137281211130"></a>

--   **Ascend 310 EP/Ascend 710:**
-    1. Set the header file path and library file path environment variables for the  **src/CMakeLists.txt**  build script in the development environment.

-        The following is an example.
-Replace  **$HOME/Ascend/ascend-toolkit/latest/_\{os\_arch\}_**  with the ACLlib path in  Ascend-CANN-Toolkit  of the corresponding architecture.

-        -   x86 operating environment:
+- Configuring Environment Variables in the Development Environment

+  1. The CANN portfolio provides a process-level environment variable setting script to automatically set environment variables.
+The following commands are used as examples

      ```
+     . ${HOME}/Ascend/ascend-toolkit/set_env.sh
+     ```

+     Replace  **$HOME/Ascend**  with the actual Ascend-CANN-Toolkit installation path.

+  2. Operator building requires Python installation.
+The following takes Python 3.7.5 as an example.
+Run the following commands as a running user to set the environment variables related to Python 3.7.5.

+     ```
+     # Set tje Python3.7.5 library path.
+     export LD_LIBRARY_PATH=/usr/local/python3.7.5/lib:$LD_LIBRARY_PATH
+     # If multiple Python 3 versions exist in the user environment, specify Python 3.7.5.
+     export PATH=/usr/local/python3.7.5/bin:$PATH
+     ```

+     Replace the Python 3.7.5 installation path as required.
+You can also write the preceding commands to the ~/.bashrc file and run the source ~/.bashrc command to make the modification take effect immediately.

+  3. In the development environment, set environment variables and configure the header search path and library search path on which the build of the AscendCL single-operator verification program depends.

+     The build script searches for the required header files and libraries through the paths specified by the environment variables.
+Replace  **$HOME/Ascend**  with the actual Ascend-CANN-Toolkit installation path.

+     - If the development environment operating system architecture is x86, the configuration example is as follows:

+       ```
         export DDK_PATH=$HOME/Ascend/ascend-toolkit/latest/x86_64-linux
-            export NPU_HOST_LIB=$HOME/Ascend/ascend-toolkit/latest/x86_64-linux/acllib/lib64/stub
+        export NPU_HOST_LIB=$DDK_PATH/acllib/lib64/stub
        ```

-        -   ARM operating environment:
+     - If the running environment operating system architecture is AArch64, the configuration example is as follows:

        ```
         export DDK_PATH=$HOME/Ascend/ascend-toolkit/latest/arm64-linux
-            export NPU_HOST_LIB=$HOME/Ascend/ascend-toolkit/latest/arm64-linux/acllib/lib64/stub
+        export NPU_HOST_LIB=$DDK_PATH/acllib/lib64/stub
        ```

-        The .so library files in the  **$HOME/Ascend/ascend-toolkit/latest/_\{os\_arch\}_/acllib/lib64/stub**  directory are required to build the code logic based on the AscendCL APIs, without depending on any .so library files of other components \(such as Driver\).
-After successful build, when you run an app on the host, the app can be linked to the .so library files in the  **$HOME/Ascend/nnrt/latest/acllib/lib64**  directory on the host by configuring corresponding environment variables.
-The app is automatically linked to the dependent .so library files of other components during runtime.

-    2. Set the library path environment variable in the operating environment for app execution.

-        The following is an example.
-Replace  **$HOME/Ascend/nnrt/latest**  with the path of ACLlib.
+- Configuring Environment Variables in the Running Environment

+  - If Ascend-CANN-Toolkit is installed in the running environment, set the environment variable as follows:

     ```
-        export LD_LIBRARY_PATH=$HOME/Ascend/nnrt/latest/acllib/lib64
+    . ${HOME}/Ascend/ascend-toolkit/set_env.sh
     ```

--   **Atlas 200 DK:**

-    You only need to set environment variables in the development environment.
-Environment variables in the operating environment have been set in the phase of preparing a bootable SD card.

-    The following is an example.
-Replace  **$HOME/Ascend/ascend-toolkit/latest/arm64-linux**  with the ACLlib path in  Ascend-CANN-Toolkit  of the ARM architecture.
+  - If Ascend-CANN-NNRT is installed in the running environment, set the environment variable as follows:

     ```
-    export DDK_PATH=$HOME/Ascend/ascend-toolkit/latest/arm64-linux
-    export NPU_HOST_LIB=$HOME/Ascend/ascend-toolkit/latest/arm64-linux/acllib/lib64/stub
+    . ${HOME}/Ascend/nnrt/set_env.sh
     ```

-    The .so library files in the  **$HOME/Ascend/ascend-toolkit/latest/arm64-linux/acllib/lib64/stub**  directory are required to build the code logic based on the AscendCL APIs, without depending on any .so library files of other components \(such as Driver\).
-At run time, the app links to the .so library files in the  **$HOME/Ascend/acllib/lib64**  directory on the board through the configured environment variable and automatically links to the .so library files of other components.
+  - If Ascend-CANN-NNAE is installed in the running environment, set the environment variable as follows:

+    ```
+    . ${HOME}/Ascend/nnae/set_env.sh
+    ```

+    Replace  **$HOME/Ascend**  with the actual component installation path.

-## Build and Run \(Ascend310 EP/Ascend 710\)<a name="section19471849121012"></a>
+## Build and Run <a name="section19471849121012"></a>

 1. Build the code.
     1. Log in to the  development environment  as the running user.